NotCleo/CUDAcodes/README.md

 # CUDAcodes

-This Repo contains all the CUDA codes I have written
+This Repo contains all the CUDA kernels I have written

 1) Monte Carlo Simulation for Option Pricing
 2) Parallel Reduction